Obvious Questions – The List Grows

 I’m not talking about questions that will end wars, abolish poverty, cure all diseases, or eliminate the world’s problems.
 I’m talking about the questions that drive us crazy due to their simplicity and the questions that absolutely no one seems to be able to answer.

-If you’re interesting in reviewing any of the previous questions, simply click on Is It Just Me? and you’ll find them listed under seven different articles titled “Obvious Questions.”
+If you’re interested in reviewing any of the previous questions, simply click on Is It Just Me? and you’ll find them listed under articles titled “Obvious Questions.”
 Here are a few more.

 • Why do we spend thousands of dollars on a school bus to haul our children one mile and then build a million-dollar gymnasium for them to get exercise?